 Why You Should Give Piriton to Dogs

 There are a lot of factors that can trigger allergies in dogs especially if your dog is sensitive to the environment.
 Just like people, there are dogs that are allergic to grass and pollen.
-And if your dog happens to be sensitive to this particular factor, you can expect them to be sneezing and scratching after a walk in the park.
+If your dog happens to be sensitive to this particular factor, you can expect them to be sneezing and scratching after a walk in the park.

 Still, there are cases when dogs become allergic to the type of food that they eat.
 That’s why you should be very observant so that you can find out what actually triggered the allergy.

 In all the aforementioned cases and situations, it is safe to give Piriton to your dog.
-This medication will provide instant relief for them so that they can get back to their normal activities soon enough.
+This medication will usually provide instant relief for them so that they can get back to their normal activities soon enough.

 Symptoms to Watch Out For